 These legislators now join members of Congress, Defenders of Wildlife, the National Caucus of Environmental Legislators and over 120 other organizations including World Wildlife Fund, Earthjustice, International Fund for Animal Welfare, The Wildlife Society and Natural Resources Defense Council calling on the Biden Administration to adopt one.

 “The foundation of nature and life itself is crumbling rapidly.
-The Biden administration can and must take bold and unprecedented action to combat the biodiversity crisis,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+The Biden administration can and must take bold and unprecedented action to combat the biodiversity crisis,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “The message is clear from federal, state and NGO leaders.
 The United States needs a national biodiversity strategy.
 We thank these policymakers for demonstrating the leadership with the urgency needed to address this problem.”

 "States are sending a powerful message that it's time the United States took a national approach to protect biodiversity," said Jeff Mauk, NCEL Executive Director.
 "With legislators from 48 states and territories, the need for a National Biodiversity Strategy is clear.
 States are taking the lead with innovative legislation to safeguard biodiversity.
 But biodiversity doesn't recognize state borders; this problem needs a national unified solution."